timfulton1/hhb_app/README.md

 ### Background

-The app performs kinetic modeling of deoxyhemoglobin (HHb) data obtained using near-infrared spectroscopy.
+I developed this application during my postdoctoral fellowship to enhance the efficiency and accuracy of deoxyhemoglobin (HHb) kinetics analyses.
+The app performs kinetic modeling of HHb data obtained using near-infrared spectroscopy.
 The metrics that are calculated provide estimates of microvascular function during the transition from rest to exercise.

 ### Methods